The Cegla Prize in memory of Michael Biron Cegla

-Students wishing to participate in the Prize must submit a paper (in either Hebrew or English) that has been accepted for publication in one of the Faculty's peer-reviewed law journals, no later than January 31, 2016.
+Students wishing to participate in the Prize must submit a paper (in either Hebrew or English) that has been accepted for publication in one of the Faculty's peer-reviewed law journals, between October 1, 2020 and September 30, 2021

 This Year's Winners:

-Nimrod Abramov & Omri Rachum-Twaig, Specific Performance in the Absence of an Enforceable Contract and the Consent Prism – A Remedial Outlook at Anti-Discrimination Legislation, 38 TEL AVIV U. L. REV. (Iyunei Mishpat) (Forthcoming, 2015)
+Nimrod Abramov & Omri Rachum-Twaig, Specific Performance in the Absence of an Enforceable Contract and the Consent Prism – A Remedial Outlook at Anti-Discrimination Legislation, 38 TEL AVIV U. L. REV. Iyunei Mishpat (2015)